atdunwoody/demcoreg_PC/README.md

 # demcoreg_PC
-David Shean's demcoreg library adapted to work on windows.
+David Shean's demcoreg library adapted to work on windows. run_dem_align.py is the driver script that allows use of the dem_align.py command line tool within a script.

 # Installation